zolodev/TheRustProgrammingLanguage/README.md

 **I would rate this book 2/5:**

+**The good**
+* Rust is a lot to cover in one book, many new concepts that are new and I think it is important to mention that I find the author i many ways good at explaining the new concept in a good way.
+* The example projects where very good, easy to follow and explained in a good way.
+In my opinion they where the reason I wanted to know more.

 **The bad**
 * For refering to other chapters "in the future".
 Why not explain it while we are on the topic?